HenryLoenwind/enderio-wiki/Item-Conduit.md

 ### Self Feed (*6*)

-Normally, Ender Fluid Conduits will not try to put fluids directly back into the block or machine they extracted them from.
+Normally, Item Conduits will not try to put fluids directly back into the block or machine they extracted them from.
 Switching on "Self Feed" will enable them to do so.

 ### Redstone Mode (*7*)